bitcoin-sv/py-sdk/CONTRIBUTING.md

 ## Documentation and Testing

 - **Documentation**: Update the documentation whenever you add or modify the code.
-Run `npm run doc` to generate the latest docs.

 - **Testing**: We use Jest for all tests.
 Write comprehensive tests, ensuring edge cases are covered.
 All PRs should maintain or improve the current test coverage.